 - Beautiful people can be selfish and self-centered

 Have you ever wondered why so many beautiful people have few friends?
 You might think this is perhaps because they are intimidating or that the plain ones are envious of them.
 In most cases, this isn’t the reason.
 A majority of physically attractive people are self-centered and selfish and only think about their own interests.
-Any relationship requires work from both sides, and no one wants to be associated with a selfish person.
+However, any kind of relationship requires work from both sides, and no one wants to be associated with a selfish person.

 - Beautiful people often live an unauthentic life